Bunkai9448/digipet_PSP/RE_Guide.md

 - Basically you need to understand how the file and header work using the hex editor, then create a code with armips that replicates the file.
 Go to the Armips_files folder in this repo to use this guide's scripts.
-*You'll see 2 options for this: one can create a 1:1 file; the other has edits for the translation, including the use of a new font table*
+*If you want to create a 1:1 file to double-check; edit the script back with the original pointers and japanese text.*

 ## More unpackaging inside the CPK